 The programme leads to a Master of Arts (120 credits) with Turkic Languages as the main field of study.
 After one year of study it may also be possible to obtain a Master of Arts (60 credits).

-The program include courses and independent degree projects.
-During the first year, a series of work-oriented seminar and study visits are common to all students in the program.
+The programme includes courses and independent degree projects.
+During the first year, a series of work-oriented seminar and study visits are common to all students in the programme.

 The first term includes two program-based courses - a course in theory and method as well as a course with work-oriented lectures and study visits.
 In addition, courses are taught in Turkic languages.

 The second term is devoted to specialisation in Turkic languages, 15 credits.
 The remaining 15 credits consist of a program-wide methodology course (7.5 credits) and an elective course in Turkic languages or another subject (7.5 credits).